-Gross Energy Savings and Compliance Estimates

-After the GTP ispredicted, the Gross Energy Savings needs to be estimated.
-This is done by estimating the achievable savings that may occur due to compliance rates of meeting the stretch code which is the GTP multiplied by compliance.
+strech code POLICY adoption Compliance Rate and Achievable Market Savings Estimates

-Evaluators need to first estimate the expected levels of compliance with the stretch codes.
-Because no stretch code program has been in place in Illinois to date, evaluators will need to use the compliance rates with base energy codes and make assumptions about how stretch code compliance rates will be similar or different.
-Based on recent code compliance studies, we expect that not every building would immediately achieve 100% compliance with stretch code strategies where adopted.
-In Illinois, compliance rates have been estimated through baseline field studies of both commercial and residential buildings in 2019; these baseline studies (sometimes called baseline compliance studies) establish a starting point to measure from in the future, and identify the areas where compliance is needed.
-Using the 2019 baseline compliance studies compliance studies and other market research, a Delphi panel can be employed to estimate what the compliance rates for the standard will look like over time on a statewide basis.
-The compliance rate will be multiplied by the GTP of the specific municipality adopting the stretch code to calculate that municipality’s Gross Energy Savings.
+Since we expect that not every building would immediately achieve 100% compliance with stretch code strategies where adopted, we need to take into consideration how this variable affects savings potential.
+Because no stretch code program has been in place in Illinois as of June 2022, evaluators will need to first estimate the expected levels of compliance with the stretch codes.
+Evaluators should review compliance rates with base energy codes and make assumptions about whether and if so, how stretch code compliance rates may differ.

+In Illinois, compliance rates most recently have been estimated through baseline field studies of both commercial and residential buildings in 2019; these baseline studies (sometimes called baseline compliance studies) establish a starting point to measure from in the future, and help identify the areas where compliance is needed.
+Initially, using the 2019 baseline compliance studies, compliance studies and other market research, a Delphi panel can be employed to estimate what the compliance rates for the stretch code would be on a statewide basis.
+The compliance rate will be multiplied by the MPS of the specific municipality adopting the stretch code to calculate that municipality’s AMS.
-While it is best practice to conduct compliance studies every year, we recognize that cadence may be cost-prohibitive; we recommend using Delphi panels with market data and research for every year that utilities claim savings.
-At the same time, evaluators will review municipal permit data to understand new construction building stock of that year, including building type and square feet.
-Combining the compliance rate with the new construction data will provide a reconciliation with the gross energy savings estimate.

-On every sixth year of the evaluation process, a field-based compliance study should be conducted to assess compliance with the stretch code.
+While it is best practice to conduct a compliance study every year, that cadence may be cost-prohibitive; therefore, we recommend conducting Delphi panels informed by market data and research to assess each year that a utility claims savings.
+At the same time, evaluators will review municipal permit data to understand new construction building stock annually, including building type and square feet.
+At least every sixth year of the evaluation process, and preferably after each base or stretch code update, a field-based compliance study should be conducted to assess compliance with the stretch code.
 The compliance study will review new construction data in a sample of buildings built in the prior years.
-More details on conducting compliance studies can be found in Appendix F.
+Details on conducting compliance studies are provided in Appendix F.

-Net Savings Prediction
+Policy Advancement MTI Savings Prediction

+The equation to be applied during evaluation is as follows:

+Stretch Code MTI Savings= Market Potential Savings ×Compliance Rate-Base Code Baseline

-The Net Savings is determined by subtracting the Naturally OccurringMarket Adoption (NOMAD) from the MPS savings.
-The NOMAD, which is the estimate of what we expect the market to do without a stretch code policy in place, can be influenced by several factors.
-Drivers can include non-utility advocacy, utility incentive programs, voluntary standards, mandatory codes and standards, and compliance interventions.
-The calculation of the NOMAD occurs when a municipality has officially adopted a stretch code policy.
+The Policy Advancement MTI Savings is determined by subtracting the Base Code Baseline (BCB) from the AMS savings.
+The BCB, which is the estimate of what we expect the market to do without a stretch code policy in place, can be influenced by several factors.
+Drivers can include non-utility advocacy, utility incentive programs, voluntary standards, mandatory codes and standards, and non-compliance with statewide base code.
+The calculation of the BCB occurs when a municipality has officially adopted a stretch code policy.
+BCB will be calculated on a statewide basis, with the possible exception of Chicago which may have its own BCB per the evaluator’s discretion.

-As done in other jurisdictions, such as California, we recommend leveraging subject matter experts to determine NOMAD and net savings.
+As done in other jurisdictions, such as California, we recommend leveraging subject matter experts to determine BCB and MTI Savings.
 This approach includes several analytical steps:

-Review of existing Illinois field studies to understand market trends, including above code buildings and advance building initiatives such as LEED.
+Review of existing Illinois field studies to understand market trends, including above code buildings and advanced building initiatives such as LEED.

 Compliance improvements naturally occurring without utility programs.